HughieH/waikinbot-twitch/README.md

 The twitch bot source code is hosted on the cloud based platform Heroku and deployed through GitHub.
 All player statistics are stored and managed in a PostgreSQL database hosted by Amazon AWS and connected though heroku data.

+Player data is stored on a PostgreSQL database.

 ![alt text](https://cdn.discordapp.com/attachments/732549918702436455/1015110737875697784/waikinBot_architecture_1.png)